giftnix/node-radial/README.md

 ## CHANGELOG

+- **0.2.0:** Allows you to set up multiple stores in configuration.
 - **0.1.5:** Implemented risk assessment API endpoint.
 It's largely untested and prone to lots of bugs.
 - **0.1.4:** Fixes for PayPal doAuthorization endpoint.
 - **0.1.3:** Add method to get a nonce for use with Radial's JavaScript library.
 SetExpress returns a `redirectUrl` in addition to the raw token.
 Finalize doExpress method.